lightning/bolts/05-onchain.md

     max_num_htlcs = (400000 - 324 - 272 - 4*53 - 2) / 413 = 966

-Thus we could allow 483 HTLCs in each direction (with both `to_local` and `to_remote` outputs) and still resolve it with a single penalty transaction.
+This allows 483 HTLCs in each direction (with both `to_local` and `to_remote` outputs) to still be resolved in a single penalty transaction.
 Note that even if the `to_remote` output is not swept, the resulting `max_num_htlcs` is 967, which yields the same unidirectional limit of 483 HTLCs.

 # General Requirements

 A node SHOULD report an error to the operator if it sees a transaction spend the funding transaction output which does not fall into one of these categories (mutual close, unilateral close, or revoked transaction close).
 Such a transaction implies its private key has leaked, and funds may be lost.

 A node MAY simply watch the contents of the most-work chain for transactions, or MAY watch for (valid) broadcast transactions a.k.a